borisdayma/GridCompute/docs/source/specifications.rst

       It contains:

-      - send.py: defines how to select input and send calculations.
+      - send.py: Defines how to select input and send calculations.
-      - process.py: function will run when analysis are executed based on input received and will create output files.
+      - process.py: Will run when analysis are executed based on input received and will create output files.
-      - receive.py: function will run when output files are present on server.
+      - receive.py: Will run when output files are present on server.

-      More details are provided in `Application-specific scripts`_
+      More details are provided in `Application-specific scripts`_.

-- *Cases* folder: Contains one folder per user and inside, one folder per machine (so that user can see easily his files) storing each case study as a zip file containing all files/folders required.
+- *Cases* folder: Contains one folder per user and inside, one folder per machine (so that user can see easily his files) storing each case  as a zip file that has all input files/folders required.

-- *Results* folder: Contains one folder per user and inside, one folder per machine storing each result as a zip file containing all files/folders required.
+- *Results* folder: Contains one folder per user and inside, one folder per machine storing each result as a zip file that has all output files/folders required.

 .. note:: A template folder is present in source code in *template* folder and can be used to set up the shared folder.